-- (a) Beginning from the first day which the person becomes New Zealand tax resident; and - (b) Ending on the day that is the earlier of the following: - (i) The day before the person ceases to be a New Zealand resident: - (ii) The last day of the 48th month after the month in which the person becomes New Zealand tax resident.
+- (a) Beginning from the first day which the person becomes New Zealand tax resident; and - (b) Ending on the day that is the earlier of the following: - (i) The day before the person ceases to be a New Zealand resident: - (ii) The last day of the 48th month after the month in which the person becomes New Zealandtax resident. - (iii) a day as nominated by the person and approved by the Commissioner of Inland Revenue.